evnbr/bindery/docs/docs.md

 });
 ```

-## Preview
+### Preview

 - `view:`
-  - `Bindery.View.PREVIEW` shows the spreads of the book as they will appear when
+  - `PREVIEW` shows the spreads of the book as they will appear when
   the book is trimmed and bound.
 If you choose this mode, Bindery will switch to `PRINT`
   before printing. `default`
-  - `Bindery.View.PRINT` shows the complete printed sheet, which may include multiple pages,
+  - `PRINT` shows the complete printed sheet, which may include multiple pages,
   marks, and bleed if those options are enabled.
   Note that when printing a booklet, pages will appear out of order.
-  - `Bindery.View.FLIPBOOK` shows a three-dimensional preview, making it easy
+  - `FLIPBOOK` shows a three-dimensional preview, making it easy
 to visualize which pages will end up on the backs of others.
 If you choose this mode,
 Bindery will switch to `PRINT` before printing.